matthieugomez/EconPDEs.jl/README.md

 # A Simple Example

-For instance, to solve the PDE giving the price-dividend ratio in the Long Run Risk model:
+For instance, to solve the PDE giving the price-dividend ratio in the Long Run Risk model with time-varying drift:
 <img src="img/by.png">

 ```julia